Mina-Farajian/DevOps-Scripts-Terraform/README.md

 * modules- Contains the Terraform modules that can be reused across the repository
-* main file - you can call each module in main tf file or use each module independently
+* main file - you can call each module in main.tf file or use each module independently

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites installed on your system: